-Condition Report: Good vintage condition, with very few signs of wear, small area with scratches on left back side of headboard, with repair patch, construction is sturdy.
+Condition Report: Good vintage condition, with very few signs of wear, small area with scratches on left side of headboard with repair patch, shown in photos, construction is sturdy.
 The platform is in good structural condition.
 Original slat supports included.
 Hardware on the headboard does not fit tight to the side rail due to missing screws.
 All other pieces fit snugly together and are sturdy with all original hardware and a few missing pegs.
 The beautiful teak finish shows well.

 Creator: Jesper International (Manufacturer)

 Date of Manufacture: 1960s

 Materials and Techniques: Teak

 Wear: Wear consistent with age and use